mapofemergence/BB-REST/README.md

 * <https://bbpress.org/forums/topic/query-topics-with-wp-rest-api>
 * <https://bbpress.org/forums/topic/is-there-a-rest-api>

-This is quite a critical task, for a variety of reasons:
+Things to consider, when approaching such a critical task:
 * schemas, routes and endpoints should be carefully chosen to minimize backward-compatibility issues, as the API is developed
 * when dealing with APIs, performance is paramount; therefore, the logic to prepare the REST responses should be solid and use the right bbPress calls
 * ideally, the development of such an API should be tightly linked to the development of the bbPress plugin itself and, ideally, become part of the core at some point